aurum77/catalina-dynamic-wallpaper/README.md

    cd catalina-dynamic-wallpaper
    mv ./catalina ~/.catalina
    ```
-- Rename the "username" in the XML to your own username in vim).
+- Rename the "username" in the XML to your own username in vim.

 - In vim execute this command to the username word in every occurence.